 Where do I recycle my old mobiles and accessories?

-(1) Drop them off at one of the 4,000 local public collection points across Australia including Telstra, Optus, Vodafone, Virgin Mobile, Allphones, Fone Zone, Dick Smith, Officeworks, Battery World, Storage King and participating Savlos Stores and local councils.
+(1) Drop them off at one of the 3,100 local public collection points across Australia including Telstra, Optus, Vodafone, Virgin Mobile, Samsung, Allphones, Fone Zone, Officeworks, Battery World, Storage King and participating Salvos Stores and local councils.
+Find your nearest drop off location.

 (2) Post them in using either the free post reply paid MobileMuster Recycling Satchel available from Australia Post or by downloading a reply paid mailing label.